-You’ve been on a primal diet for a few weeks now; you’re feeling good about yourself, cooking all your meals at home using only the freshest whole food ingredients.
-Your family is happy, you’ve got more energy, you’re sleeping better, and you’re starting to feel this is something you can find yourself committing to long-term.
+You’ve been on a primal diet for a few weeks now.
+And you’re feeling good about yourself.
+Cooking all your meals at home using only the freshest whole food ingredients.
+Your family is happy that you’ve got more energy and you’re sleeping better.
+You’re starting to feel this is something you can find yourself committing to long-term.
 Until you decide to go eating out on the paleo diet for a meal.
 Suddenly, you realize paleo-friendly restaurants are hard to come by.

 First and foremost, consider why you chose this way of eating in the first place and be mindful of your choices.
 Avoid all grains, refined sugars and vegetable oils.
 Keep this in the back of your mind and eating out will become a lot easier.
 On the plus side, you’ll find that most restaurants carry a variety of Paleo-friendly dishes, but hold on before you place that order.

 Make a habit of ordering your salad with dressing on the side.
 You can ask the waiter to bring you some extra virgin olive oil and vinegar.
 If you’re used to having fries or rice with your steak, swap your usual side for grilled veggies.
 Do not feel shy to ask that the chef uses either olive oil or butter for cooking them.